open-pioneer/trails-openlayers-base-packages/src/packages/feature-editing/README.md

             }
         };

-        // The template defines the orm content when a feature is being edited / created.
+        // The template defines the form content when a feature is being edited / created.
         // It also contains the defaultAttributes and the geometryType for _new_ features. const template: FeatureTemplate = {
             name: "Simple Point Feature",